ckirschner/lab_seat_reclaimer/README.md

 ## Limitations

-- Windows and macOS only, because the config and log paths are hardcoded per OS.
 - Single-threaded reset.
 A classroom with many idle labs works through them one at a time.
 - The idle check assumes the platform reports `student_last_active` as an